nintymiles/nintymiles.github.io/_posts/2016-06-24-learning-notes.md

 A stored property is a **variable** or **constant** that is stored as part of an instance of **a class or structure**.
 We can provide a default value for stored properties. ~~These are de ned with the **var** keyword.~~

 ### Computed properties
 Computed properties are properties **that do not have backend variables** that are used to store the values associated with the property.
 The values of **a computed property are usually computed when code requests it**.
 You can think of a computed property as a function disguised(伪装) as a property.
-Let's take a look at how we would de ne a read-only computed property:
+Let's take a look at how we would define a **read-only** computed property:

 ```
 var salaryWeek: Double {